jsdealy/latin/miscellae/guideToLatinConversation.md

 me.

 He received naught
-from him but a re-
+from him but a refusal.
-fusal.

-I will see that you ob-
+I will see that you obtain what you demand.
-tain what you de-
-mand.

 He has permission to
 do anything.